NSHipster/articles/2019-11-19-keyvaluepairs.md

 ```

 This confusion was amplified by the existence of a `DictionaryLiteral` type,
-which was renamed to `KeyValuePairs` in Swift 5.
+which was only recently renamed to `KeyValuePairs` in Swift 5.
 The name change served to both clarify its true nature
 and bolster use as a public API
 (and not some internal language construct).